Airtable/airtable-ruby/README.md

 ### Creating a Client

-First, be sure to register for an [airtable](https://airtable.com) account, create a data worksheet and [get an api key](https://airtable.com/account).
+First, be sure to register for an [airtable](https://airtable.com) account, create a table and [get an api key](https://airtable.com/account).
 Now, setup your Airtable client:

 ```ruby
 # Pass in api key to client